THE-DEEPDAS/Anveshak/docs/json-parser-fix.md

 ## Summary of Changes

-We've successfully fixed the JSON parsing issues in the Cold Mailer application's email generation functionality.
+We've successfully fixed the JSON parsing issues in the Anveshak  application's email generation functionality.
 The primary issues were related to handling malformed or incomplete JSON responses from the language model.

 ## Implemented Changes